Jmcdonald49/Sample1/README.md

 # Sample1
-this sample belongs to James McDonalds for the DMIT2018 class sample hands on execises.
+this sample belongs to James McDonald for the DMIT2018 class sample hands on exercises.
 Jmcdonald49@nait.ca